 Address: 14592-14674 CA-79, Julian, California

 Official site: https://www.parks.ca.gov/?page_id=667

 5. Manker Flats Campground, Los Angeles National Forest

-A common starting spot for one of the best hiking trails in Southern California, Manker Flats is a high-altitude campground near the peak of Mount San Antonio—also known as Mt.
+Manker Flats is a high-altitude campground near the peak of Mount San Antonio–also known as Mt.
 Baldy.
-The Manker Flats Campground offers rustic accommodations and easy access to the Mt.
+It's a common starting spot for one of the best hiking trails in Southern California, the roughly 10-mile Baldy Loop.
+The campground offers rustic accommodations within Angeles National Forest.
+It also has easy access to the Mt.
 Baldy Bowl Trailhead, which offers a strenuous route to the nearby summit.
-All 21 sites are known to fill on the weekends at the Manker Flats Campground.

 6. Fern Basin Campground, San Bernardino National Forest